Wednesday, October 16, 2019

 “No, not here,” Hyren said.
 As they inched along the stone, climbing onto a crumbling terrace built out over the cliff, Hyren began to hear deep, growling voices.
 He craned his neck to see firelight casting an orange glow on the thick rims of a set of tall, narrow windows.

 Near one of the windows, a pile of crates and barrels had been stacked, and Blynn wasted no time in scrambling silently up them.
-Hyren followed, although his ascent was much more careful as he wasn’t sure just how much weight the pile could hold.
-Thankfully, nothing broke under him, and he peered over the windowsill alongside Blynn, his antennae lowered to lessen his profile even though the moon had disappeared behind clouds again.
+Hyren followed, although he ascended more carefully as he wasn’t sure just how much weight the pile could hold.
+Nothing broke under him, and he peered over the windowsill alongside Blynn, his antennae lowered to lessen his profile even though the moon had disappeared behind clouds again.

 They looked into an immense throne room, a great hall for some forgotten monarch whose kingdom had been swallowed up by the Woods.
-Unlike the underground palace of the Alxuin, however, this place was cold and utilitarian, holding no decorations except for a set of moon-and-paw banners on the walls, identical to the one outside.
+Unlike the underground palace of the Alxuin, this place was cold and utilitarian, holding no decorations except for a set of moon-and-paw banners on the walls, identical to the one outside.
 A fire blazed brightly in a pit in the middle of the area, and several spits arranged over it held large chunks of meat.
-The floor was covered in furs, straw, and various scattered supplies, making the room look more like a beasts’ den than the great hall it once was.
+The floor was covered in furs, straw, and various scattered supplies, making the room look more like a beasts’ den than a great hall.

-But that was all too fitting for the beasts that lived there now, Hyren thought as he saw hordes of furry monsters lounging around the hall.
+All too fitting for the beasts that lived there now, Hyren thought as he saw hordes of furry monsters occupying the room.
 Many of them simply lazed about, while others sharpened weapons, or ripped into food with their oversized fangs.
 They wore cloaks of furs and clothing made of hide, with armour and jewelry made from bones and teeth.
 Two of them got into a spat, snarling and barking, exchanging a few blows before settling back down—with one of them having stolen the other’s food.

 “They’re even nastier in person,” Blynn said.
 “I’ve only ever read about ‘em.”